alnorth/stackdoc/README.md

 That last line will start parsing the `posts.xml` file.
 Feel free to stop it with Ctrl + C at any point.

+### Installing a test version of the Chrome extension ###

+Go to [chrome://extensions](chrome://extensions) and switch on "Developer mode" (top right).
+Now click on "Load unpacked extension..." and select the chrome-extension directory.
+Every time you make changes to the extension files you'll need to come to this page and click on "Reload".

+While you're here you might want to disable the official version of the extension so you don't have both running at the same time.

 ## License ##

 Unless otherwise stated in comments, files included in this project are provided under the Modified BSD License as described in LICENSE.txt.